What is Operational Technology (OT) Security?

 Begin by mapping your entire OT environment.
 Identifying all devices and their digital locations in real time is essential for understanding your attack surface and pinpointing sources of issues.
 Many security vendors offer enhanced device monitoring features.
 See more information here.

-Continuous monitoring of the entire OT ecosystem for suspicious activity is crucial.
-This includes monitoring vendor and service provider traffic to identify unusual or anomalous behaviors.
-Effective monitoring helps reduce security risks and maintain a strong security posture.
+Continuous monitoring of the entire OT ecosystem for unusual activity is crucial.
+This includes monitoring service provider and vendor traffic to identify suspicious or abnormal behaviors.
+Effective monitoring helps reduce security risks and retain a robust security posture.

 Implementing a zero trust framework is vital for OT security.
-This approach assumes any device, user, or network may be a threat until authenticated.
-Multifactor authentication (MFA) and vulnerability management are core elements of zero trust, ensuring that only verified entities can access critical systems.
+This approach assumes that any outside entity could be a threat until it is authenticated.
+Threats can include users, devices, or networks.
+Multifactor authentication (MFA) and vulnerability management are core elements of zero trust strategies, ensuring that only verified entities can access critical systems.

 Access management is critical in OT environments.
 Identity management and access controls are paramount to prevent unauthorized access to sensitive systems.
 Proper access management can prevent physically destructive compromises and protect human safety.

-Unlike traditional flat network segmentation, microsegmentation at the application level prevents users, including malicious insiders, from discovering and accessing applications they are not authorized to use.
+Microsegmentation differs from traditional flat network segmentation in that this application level restricts users, including malicious insiders, from locating and using applications beyond their authorization.
 This adds an additional layer of security by isolating critical applications from potential threats.

 AI in OT security

-With the increasing sophistication and volume of technical and social engineering attacks in various industrial environments, Artificial Intelligence (AI) emerges as a pivotal tool in enhancing OT cybersecurity.
-Many vendors will claim to use AI, therefore it is important to understand which types of AI should be applied for each use case:
+With the increasing sophistication and volume of technical and social engineering attacks in various industrial environments, artificial intelligence (AI) emerges as a pivotal tool in enhancing OT cybersecurity.
+Many vendors will claim to use AI, so it is essential to know which AI types should be applied for each use case:

 How AI enhances OT security